 So is the dark web illegal?
 In most countries, it isn't.
 It can be used in legal or illegal ways, just like the regular internet – it simply depends on who's using it and what they're doing with it.

 To summarize, you use the dark web at your own risk.
 Because the dark web shields the identities of both users and website owners, there is little accountability.
 If a user or website you trust turns out to be malevolent and attacks you, there won't be much that can help you.
 On the other hand, it can be safer for whistleblowers, journalists or dissidents whose communications are being monitored by governments or other organizations.
 It depends on who you are, what you're doing, and how tech-savvy you are.
 Our general recommendation is to steer clear of it.

 We do not recommend accessing the dark web unless absolutely necessary.
 This is a risky area of the internet.

 Access to the dark web requires a specific browser.
-Tor is the most popular tool.
+The Tor network is the most popular tool.
 It works like a regular web browser but is much slower because of its multiple layers of encryption.
 If you’re trying to figure out how to search the dark web, you will also need a dark web search engine, like DuckDuckGo.
 DuckDuckGo is the go-to search engine for dark web users because it is one of the only engines that index .onion websites – the domain name suffix of all Tor sites.
 Otherwise, you'll only be able to navigate to sites if you know their actual address ahead of time.

 There are different reasons why people search for the dark web.
 As per the research conducted by NordVPN, 49% of all the Google search queries attributed to the dark web are simply trying to find ways to access it, while 50.2% of searchers are just trying to understand what the dark web is.